ooospooky/apple-accessories/README.md

 ```
 4242 4242 4242 4242
 ```
 This project is a clone of Apple Accessories webpage, developed using a modern tech stack consisting of **React, Next.js, and TypeScript**.
 The user interface is styled with the sleek and responsive **Tailwind CSS** framework.
-State management is handled effortlessly with **Redux**.
+State management is handled with **Redux**.

 The project features a homepage showcasing an image carousel powered by React Slick.
 Additionally, it offers dedicated category pages, such as Mac, iPhone, and more, where users can explore a wide range of Apple accessories.